Sep 8 - Sep 11, 2025 at University of Warwick, UK

 Full schedule will be available closer to the conference dates.

-The conference will be held at University of Warwick, UK.
+The conference will be held in room B3.03 of the Zeeman building (Coventry CV4 7EZ) of the University of Warwick, UK

 For any inquiries, please contact us at omigawd2025[hopefully at]gmail[on the dot]com.

-The conference is organized by Abhiram Natarajan and the administrative staff of the Warwick Mathematics Institute, and Harry Schmidt.
+The conference is organized by Abhiram Natarajan and the administrative staff of the Warwick Mathematics Institute, and Martin Lotz, Harry Schmidt.